 (1) Documentation that the home modification services were completed in accordance with the agreed upon specifications using all of the materials and equipment cited in the bid.

-(2) Documentation that work completed as home modification services was tested and is in proper working order.
+(2) Documentation that the individual and the service and support administrator have verified work completed as home modification services was tested and is in proper working order.

 (3) Documentation that the home modification services meet all applicable state and local building codes.